samuelroland/KanFF/doc/db-specifications.md

 - `creation_date`: date of the creation of the group

 ### join:
+Each entry represents a joining of a user to a group.
 - `user_id`: the foreign key linked users.id
 - `group_id`: the foreign key linked groups.id
 - `start`: date of subscription (if not yet inside the group, the date is when the entry is created, then when the user is accepted, the start is updated to the date of joining)